 This solution addresses Edge/Fog computing in a deployment where the T8 interface is exposed to the IN-CSE, therefore there is a “loose coupling” between the Edge/Fog node and the Underlying Network.

-In some Edge/Fog scenarios, an oneM2M Fog Node can exchange with the 3GPP Underlying Network parameters to be used for optimizing the data traffic over the Underlying Network for a set of Field Domain Nodes hosted on UEs.
+In some Edge/Fog scenarios, an oneM2M Edge/Fog Node can exchange with the 3GPP Underlying Network parameters to be used for optimizing the data traffic over the Underlying Network for a set of Field Domain Nodes hosted on UEs.
 As a result, oneM2M System can avoid the need for the IN-CSE to process data for the Field Domain Nodes.
 Figure 9.4.2.1-1 illustrates the high-level illustration for the loosely coupled Edge/Fog computing with 3GPP T8 API.
-The Fog Node retrieves underlining network information in a particular area from a SCEF via the IN-CSE and adjusts data processing/transfer for the Field Domain Nodes.
+The Edge/Fog Node retrieves underlining network information in a particular area from a SCEF via the IN-CSE and adjusts data processing/transfer for the Field Domain Nodes.

 Figure 9.4.2.1-1: High-level illustration - Loosely coupled Edge/Fog computing with 3GPP T8 API